With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreMunson Medical Center Behavioral Health is a mental health facility in Grand Traverse County, MI, located at 1105 6th Street, 49684.
-Munson Medical Center Behavioral Health provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Munson Medical Center Behavioral Health provides integrated dual diagnosis disorder treatment, trauma therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
-Munson Medical Center Behavioral Health also supports people with serious mental illness, people with HIV or AIDS and people requiring dual diagnosis treatment.
-Some other services available at Munson Medical Center Behavioral Health include family psychoeducation, suicide prevention services and education services.
+Learn MoreMunson Medical Center Behavioral Health is one of mental health facilities in Grand Traverse County, Michigan, located at 1105 6th Street, 49684 zip code.
+Munson Medical Center Behavioral Health provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Munson Medical Center Behavioral Health provides group therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Munson Medical Center Behavioral Health also supports people with HIV or AIDS, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Munson Medical Center Behavioral Health include diet and exercise counseling, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.